Recording/Filing occurs between 8:00 AM and 3:30 PM Monday through Friday except holidays or scheduled closures.

 The State Recorders office oversees 34 recording districts that record, index, and archive all of the documents that create the Official Public Record of the State of Alaska.
 Approximately 1,000 new documents are recorded and added to the record each day.
 Millions of documents have been recorded in the official records since prior to statehood.

 All official records are public information and may be viewed by, or copied for anyone.
 Alaska Statutes and regulations govern the prices charged for recording and making copies of these records either on paper, film, CD or electronic formats.
-The public can find documents by accessing the statewide recording system database at any DNR recording office throughout the state (Anchorage, Fairbanks, Juneau, Palmer, Kenai, Ketchikan, Sitka, Bethel, Homer, Valdez and Kodiak), or on the Internet.
+The public can find documents by accessing the statewide recording system database at any DNR recording office throughout the state (Anchorage, Fairbanks, Juneau, Palmer, and Kenai ), or on the Internet.
 (See search menu).
 We have a Grantor/Grantee alphabetical index, as well as a location index (by legal description) which reflect documents recorded from 1970 to current.
 Searching for information prior to 1970 requires a search of Historic Books (See search menu).
 (Due to staffing limitations and liability risks, recording staff are not authorized to perform in-depth research of this type.)